-Trabectedin is a chemotherapy drug and is also known by its brand name, Yondelis.
+Trabectedin is the name of a chemotherapy drug.
+It is also known as Yondelis.

 It is a treatment for:

-- advanced soft tissue sarcoma – for people who have had treatment with ifosfamide and an anthracycline chemotherapy such as doxorubicin
+- soft tissue sarcoma that has spread to other parts of the body (advanced cancer).
+It is for people who have already had treatment with, or are unable to have, ifosfamide and an anthracycline chemotherapy such as doxorubicin

-- ovarian cancer that has come back – in combination with another chemotherapy drug called liposomal doxorubicin
+- ovarian cancer that has come back (relapsed).
+You have it with another chemotherapy drug called liposomal doxorubicin

 You have trabectedin into your bloodstream (intravenously).

 You might have treatment through a long plastic tube that goes into a large vein in your chest.
 The tube stays in place throughout the course of treatment.
 This can be a:

 If you don't have a central line

 You might have treatment through a thin short tube (a cannula) that goes into a vein in your arm each time you have treatment.